Imagine Hypnotics Phone: 919-745-1225 E-Mail

 What is Hypnosis?

-Hypnosis is a profound state of relaxation, focused mind (concentration) and heightened sensory awareness.
-It is a receptive state characterized by openness to suggestibility, relaxation and heightened imagination.
+Hypnosis is a profound state of relaxation, focused mind (concentration), and heightened sensory awareness.
+It is a receptive state characterized by openness to suggestibility, relaxation, and heightened imagination.
 It's not like sleep, because the client retains their conscious state during a session.
-It is most often compared to daydreaming, or the feeling of "losing yourself" in a book or movie.
-You're conscious mind simply takes a step back and defers to your unconscious as you tune out most of the stimuli around you.
+It is most often compared to daydreaming or the feeling of "losing yourself" in a book or movie.
+You're conscious mind simply takes a step back and defers to your inner mind as you tune out most of what goes on around you.
 You focus intently on the subject at hand, to the near exclusion of any other thought.
-Under hypnosis you cannot be made to do anything you do not truly desire to do, or anything which violates your moral or religious convictions.
+Under hypnosis, you cannot be made to do anything you do not truly desire to do or anything which violates your moral or religious convictions.
 When under hypnosis you are in total control.

 Can anyone be hypnotized?

-A high percentage of people are hypnotizable.
-The rate of induction and trance level will vary from client to client - some people relax very quickly while others may take a little more time - but a trained professional hypnotherapist has the skills and techniques to guide their client to the appropriate level of relaxation to ensure a productive and beneficial session.
-In many cases a light trance is more than sufficient to bring about transformational change.
+A very high percentage of people are hypnotizable.
+The rate of induction and trance level will vary from client to client - some people relax very quickly while others may take a little more time - but a trained professional hypnotist has the skills and techniques to guide their client to the appropriate level of relaxation to ensure a productive and beneficial session.
+In many cases, a light trance is sufficient to bring about transformational change.
 Anyone who has read a book and watched TV or been to the movie theater has been self-hypnotized (all hypnosis is self-hypnosis).
-This is because when reading, watching TV or seeing a movie (or driving your car or mowing your lawn for that matter) you are intently focused on the subject at hand.
-This focused mind and concentration is a hypnotic state.
+This is because when reading, watching TV, or seeing a movie (or driving your car or mowing your lawn for that matter) you are intently focused on the subject at hand.
+This focused mind and concentration is a hypnotic (or trance) state.

 How does hypnosis work?

-Hypnosis taps into the realm of your unconscious mind.
-For example, unlike your conscious mind which deals with your "rules" and "logic", your unconscious mind stores memories of being hurt or injured, repressed memories, thought patterns, desires, feelings and emotions which trigger behavior at the conscious level.
-To change a habit or behavior, we need to re-frame the triggers and anchors to drive positive outcomes.
-This can be done by working with the unconscious mind which stores the current unwanted set of triggers and anchors and reorienting them.
-This is why "willpower" which is a conscious state, fails when people try to stop smoking or lose weight; whereas hypnosis has been found to be highly effective in helping clients to quit smoking and to lose weight.
-Your unconscious mind is where your true power to change exists.
+Hypnosis taps into the realm of your inner mind.
+For example, unlike your conscious mind which deals with your "rules" and "logic", your inner mind stores stores "files" which trigger behavior at the conscious level.
+To change a habit or behavior, we need to reframe the mind's reference points to bring about the desired change.
+This can be done by working with the inner mind which stores files on your mind's hard drive.
+During the hypnosis session, the client's old files (old reference points) are updated with new files (new reference points) which then work to support the client in achieving their positive goals.
+This is why "willpower" which is a conscious mind activity, often fails when people try to stop smoking or lose weight.
+It's because the conscious mind does not store or manage the files - the inner mind does.
+And because hypnosis works directly with the inner mind it is far more effective in helping clients to quit smoking, release weight, etc. Therefore, your inner mind is where your true power to change exists.

 Is hypnosis safe?